vmware-archive/cbapi/README.md

 ## Versioning

 The Carbon Black API is versioned.
-A new API revision is released in locksetp with each release of the Carbon Black Enterprise Server.
+A new API revision is released in lockstep with each release of the Carbon Black Enterprise Server.

 Previous version documentation can be found using git tags.